Last Updated on March 16, 2025

 How To Prevent Gout Attacks?

 - Drink plenty of fluids.
 This will aid in flushing out uric acid levels.
-Also decreases chances of renal stones.
+Also decreases the chances of renal stones.

 - Maintain good weight and avoid weight gain